spyoungtech/ahk/README.md

 Please feel free to open a GitHub issue or PR for feedback, ideas, feature requests or questions.

 There's still some work to be done in the way of implementation.
+The ideal interfaces are still yet to be determined and *your* help would be invaluable.

-The vision is to provide additional interfaces that implement the most important parts of the AHK API in a Pythonic way.
+The vision is to provide access to the most useful features of the AutoHotkey API in a Pythonic way.

 [winlogo]: http://i.stack.imgur.com/Rfuw7.png
 [GH-9]: https://github.com/spyoungtech/ahk/issues/9
 [GH-25]: https://github.com/spyoungtech/ahk/issues/25
 [GH-26]: https://github.com/spyoungtech/ahk/issues/26

+# Similar projects

+These are some similar projects that are commonly used for automation with Python.

+* [Pyautogui](https://pyautogui.readthedocs.io) - Al Sweigart's creation for cross-platform automation
+* [Pywinauto](https://pywinauto.readthedocs.io) - Automation on Windows platforms with Python.
+* [keyboard](https://github.com/boppreh/keyboard) - Pure Python cross-platform keyboard hooks/control and hotkeys!
+* [mouse](https://github.com/boppreh/mouse) - From the creators of `keyboard`, Pure Python *mouse* control!
+* [pynput](https://github.com/moses-palmer/pynput) - Keyboard and mouse control